bazyl603/notes-in-PHP/readme.md

 ## Setup
 The application can be run locally with XAMPP or on a server.
 The database is a remote database which uses https://remotemysql.com/.
 It has one table with the fields: id, title, description, create.
 The database can also be created locally, then the configuration should be changed in the config / config.php file.

+## Future
+Add registration and login method to create user.